I opted to climb Toubkal solo. This is my account of that climb and my advice on how to climb this mountain without a guide.

 Toubkal is located in the High Atlas Mountain range east of Marrakech, which is one of the largest and most bustling cities in Morocco.
 Food, accommodations and worthwhile attractions make this an excellent city to fly into and serve as a base camp.

-It took us mere minutes to local a porter service.
-The country is now built around tourism and local guiding outfitters are on nearly every street.
-After a quick negotiation we secured a return trip shuttle in a 4x4 for the two hour drive from Marrakech to Imlil, the small town 64kms awayat the base of the mountain.
+It took us mere minutes to locate a porter service.
+The country is now built around tourism, and local guiding outfitters are on nearly every street.
+After a quick negotiation we secured a return trip shuttle in a 4x4 for the two-hour drive from Marrakech to Imlil, the small town 64kms away at the base of the mountain.
 This cost us 800dh and should never cost you more than 1000dh for a return trip.

-To complete the summit in a single day you must begin your climb early.
-Leaving Aroumd, you follow a well marked path through the town, down a slight hill and across a stone bridge.
-A left hand turn along the road leads you towards the mountains.
+Leaving Aroumd, you follow a well-marked path through the town, down a slight hill and across a stone bridge.
+A left-hand turn along the road leads you towards the mountains.
 This path will continue along a wide floodplain, below Adrar el Hajj, past several houses and a school and towards the left slope of the valley.
 Here the trail becomes apparent and is essentially a sidewalk.
 As the well-trodden trail meanders along the hillside you will encounter numerous, sometimes temperamental donkeys.
 Provide them a wide berth, for they have the right of way.